bcbio/bcbio-nextgen/README.md

 * Install data files like genome builds in association with
   Galaxy: [my script][i5] and [from the Galaxy team][i6].

+Or they can be install manually; the Requirements section below lists all software used by the pipeline.

 ### Scripts and configuration

 Clone a copy of the code from GitHub:

       git clone git://github.com/chapmanb/bcbb.git

-Install using the standard python approach.
-You will need a recent version of Python 2 (2.6 or 2.7).
-The required python library dependencies will also be installed:
+Use a recent version of Python 2 (2.6 or 2.7), and install with:

       cd bcbb/nextgen && python setup.py install

+The setup script installs required python library dependencies.

 Copy the YAML & ini files in config and adjust them to match your environment.
 It is also a good idea to set your $PATH pointing to